betterscientificsoftware/bssw.io/Articles/Blog/2025-09-bsswf-profile2.md

 #### Publication date: September 9, 2025

 Meet Chase Million, BSSw Fellow and founder of Million Concepts, who recognized a critical gap in research environments: the need for dedicated project management, process support and engineering expertise in research software development.
-And researchers are grateful.
-Million has been approached at conferences and by research software engineering groups across the country about his BSSw paper, and continues to  provide research software engineering services through Million Concepts

 <br>